 These are the three options

-Those who like to ski at high speeds on rough slopes should choose high-spec bindings.
-This is because the materials used in the bindings are different, which affects the rigidity of the bindings themselves, and therefore the way power is transmitted.
-For example, the Jester and Griffon look similar, but they are made of different materials.
-Where the Jester uses metal parts, the Griffon uses plastic parts, making it lighter.
+Those who ski at high speeds on rough slopes should choose high-spec bindings.
+This is because the materials used in the bindings are different, resulting in differences in the binding's rigidity and, consequently, how power is transmitted.
+For example, while the Jester and Griffon look similar, they are made of different materials.
+The Jester uses metal parts where the Griffon uses resin parts, resulting in a lighter design.

-The Jester is able to transmit power more effectively to the skis, and the weight of the binding itself allows for stable skiing even at high speeds.
-In fact, the Griffon is lighter, making it easier to handle even for those with less muscle mass.
-To give you an idea, there's a difference in stability between a luxury sedan and a minicar going 120 km/h.
-This may help explain the difference.
+The Jester is better at transferring power to the skis, and the weight of the binding itself allows for stable skiing even at high speeds.
+On the other hand, the Griffon is lighter and can be seen as easier to handle for people with less muscle mass.
+To give you an idea, it's like the difference in stability between driving a luxury sedan and a compact car at 120 km/h.

 GRIFFON is in the foreground and JESTER is in the background.
 They have similar shapes, but the materials in the areas circled in red are different

-Furthermore, bindings with high rigidity and high transmission of force also transfer force from the snow surface to your body more easily.
-This can lead to foot fatigue, especially when skiing on rough slopes.
+Furthermore, bindings with high rigidity that efficiently transmit power also transmit force from the snow surface to your body more easily.
+Therefore, fatigue accumulates in your legs, especially when skiing on rough slopes.
+In

-In other words, high rigidity isn't necessarily the best option; you should determine the bindings that are right for you based on your skiing style, the slope, your speed range, and your muscle mass (weight).
-High-spec ski gear isn't necessarily better; each person has their own optimal solution tailored to their skiing style.
+other words, high rigidity isn't always the best option; you should choose bindings that suit you based on your skiing style, the type of slope, your speed range, and your muscle mass (weight).
+High-spec ski gear isn't always better; there's an optimal solution for each individual's skiing style.
 There's no

-set standard for determining which bindings are right for you based on your weight and speed, so we recommend visiting a ski shop and consulting with the staff.
-For those who only ski on piste runs or who want to go into the backcountry, bindings other than the three models mentioned above may be an option.
-It's a good idea to explain in detail the type of skiing you do.
+set criterion like, "You weigh X amount, and you ski at Y speed, so you should get these bindings," so we recommend actually going to a ski shop and consulting with the staff.
+If you only ski on groomed slopes or want to go backcountry, bindings other than the three models mentioned above will be your options.
+It's a good idea to explain in detail what kind of skiing you do.

 Release value is the same for all manufacturers